Here in Georgia, there are two species of rats that get into buildings.

 Rat entry hole through A/C in Evans, Georgia

-Rat hole in the basement of a house in Augusta
+Rat droppings in a kitchen drawer in Augusta

 Missing brick allowed rats into an Augusta home